 In 2009, the Indian government bought around $6.7 billion in gold from the International Monetary Fund (IMF), and this resulted in a slight upswing for the rupee’s value.
 The value of the rupee oscillated between Rs 44 and Rs 50 against the dollar until mid 2011.

 The value of the rupee has continued to decline against the U.S dollar since.
 Experts suggest that this is mainly because of the lack of faith investors have showed in the Indian government’s ability to implement required market reforms.
 While the Indian rupee gained in value slightly after a new government was elected in 2014, it did not take long for it to begin its downward trend again.

-USD to INR in the last five years
+US Dollar to Indian Rupee in the last five years Rates Table

 |U.S. $1 =|

 |1 July, 2016||Rs 66.655|